 At your first appointment, we will thoroughly check your medical history and ask you to complete a short memory test used for screening purposes.

-Depending on your results, you may be requested to return again for a physical examination by a doctor.
-At this stage the doctor may recommend that you take a lumbar puncture test.
+Depending on your results, you may be requested to return again for a lumbar puncture test.

 Once all results are available, an appointment will be made to go over your diagnosis and treatment options.